G-TALY's former home was Eaton Hall in Cheshire (above).

 Geoff: You conducted the delivery flight?
 That is interesting.
 Which Agusta factory did you collect the aircraft from?

 I suppose the a/c must only have had a handful of hours and so a chip detection light might not have been entirely unusual.
 I imagine a new aircraft must have the same susceptability to chips as one which has just had engine work performed.
 Presumably it was just dirt that caused the warning?

-When I flew her (just after she left DoW's service and still carrying her original registration) she still had the comfortable high back leather seating as well as a fairly generous avionics fit (as EoR stated).
-I think it even had an autopilot and which I guess was fitted by Mann.
-Did it also have the Decca DANAC navigator?
-I can't recall.
+When I flew her (just after she left the Duke's service) she still had the comfortable high back leather seating as well as a generous avionics fit including an autopilot which I guess was fitted by Manns.

 When you mention training existing staff, I think it was Dennis de Ferranti who had his chauffeur trained to fly his helicopter in Ireland - back in the day.
 If the story is right, he was terrified of the thing!
 I think it was a Hughes 500.